 There's no way to skip the repeated content in the page header (for example, a ‘skip to main content' option).

-We are currently redeveloping sections of the University's website to improve accessibility and usability and we use Axe DevTools and Silktide to regularly test the website for any accessibility issues against Web Content Accessibility Guidelines (WCAG) version 2.1. and working towards full compliance.
+Throughout the development of the new website we will continue to improve accessibility and usability where possible on the current site and we use Axe DevTools and Silktide to regularly test the website for any accessibility issues against Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.